 The reason being, these might not last on a typically 10-12-hour boating day or fishing trip.
 So, you will be required to charge it while on the water.

 Now, if you are looking for a GPS that is easy to read, especially for boaters that have vision problems, this type of GPS is not an optimal choice.

 Another type of GPS that is popular, and like that of a Handheld GPS, is a Portable GPS.
 These gadgets are typically larger than a handheld, offering screen sizes well over 6”.
 As a result, these GPS offer touchscreen capabilities and a few other modern amenities.

 Dash Mounted GPS

-Dash Mounted GPS are typically more expensive than any other type; however, it comes with better features, accessibility, and coverage.
+Dash Mounted GPS is typically more expensive than any other type; however, it comes with better features, accessibility, and coverage.